Tomato150/21_Lutetia/README.md

 ###### A space trading game

 ## To get running from source:

+Inital setup here:

 1. Unpack the zip to desired location.
 2. Change directory to the extracted folder, i.e. `cd C:\path\to\21_lutetia`
 3. `npm install` installs all the necessary JS packages.
 4. `pip install -r requirements.txt` installs all necessary Python packages.

+And do this every time you wish to launch:

 5. `webpack` bundles the code from source
 6. `python main.py` launches dev server.
 7. `npm run start` runs the electron shell for the game